Project management 101: Defining project management

-Project management might seem like a huge topic that's difficult to understand when you first approach it.
-Start with the basics: What is it?
-Project management 101 begins with breaking it down to make an involved topic easy to understand.
+Project management 101 begins with making an involved topic easy to understand.
 In project management, most parts of accomplishing a task are connected in one system.
 Understanding the basics of each aspect can help you learn how project management works as a whole.
-If you're a complete beginner, this guide is a good place to start: You'll learn the answer to important questions like, "What is the definition of project management?" and "What does a project manager do?"
+If you're a complete beginner, this guide is a good place to start: You'll learn what project management is, the roles of project managers, and how technology fits into the equation.

 Project management is the application of knowledge, skills, techniques, and tools that allow activities to meet project requirements.
 To really understand what that means, it may be helpful to define other terms and areas of project management.

 Project: A project is a series of tasks that lead toward a single goal.
 Projects include specifications and boundaries like time limits, people involved, and resources needed.

 Deliverables: Deliverables are any results from the project, which can include reports and documents.

 Projects are defined by their temporary nature and the fact that their operations are used to accomplish a single goal.
 Projects have to be expertly managed in order to get results on time and within budget.
 Project management was created to make sure those goals are met.

 In order for a project to be successful from start to finish, project management is broken down into five focused phases.
 The project budget outlines and delegates resources and expenditures over these phases.